Albert Battel: Post-war

 Neither the details of the investigation nor the content of Himmler's directive were known to Battel himself.

 In 1944, Battel was discharged from military service due to a heart condition and returned to his native city, Breslau (now Wrocław).
 When Soviet forces occupied the city, he spent a period in Soviet captivity as a prisoner of war.

 Following his release, Battel settled in West Germany and attempted to resume his legal career as a lawyer and notary, but was denied permission by a postwar denazification court.
 He instead worked in a glass factory.

 Death

 Battel died in 1952 in Hattersheim am Main, near Frankfurt from a heart attack.
 He was 61 years old.

 Recognition and honor

-Battel’s stand against the SS would not be recognized until years after his death, most notably through the tenacious efforts of the Israeli researcher and lawyer Dr. Zeev Goshen.
+Battel’s stand against the SS was not recognized until years after his death, most notably through the tenacious efforts of the Israeli researcher and lawyer Dr. Zeev Goshen.

 On January 22, 1981, almost 30 years after Battel's death, Yad Vashem recognized him as Righteous Among the Nations.